OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ### Defaults ###

 Within a section, some properties are mandatory.
 For example, local memories must define address and data widths.
 The [defaults.ini](../../../plat_if_develop/ofs_plat_if/src/config/defaults.ini) file holds the required values for all standard section classes.
 It also documents the semantics of each property.
-Sections in defaults.ini may be universal across all native interfaces, such as **[host\_chan]** for all host channels, or specific to a particular native interface, e.g. **[host\_chan.native\_avalon]**.
+Sections in defaults.ini may be universal across all native interfaces, such as **[host\_chan]** for all host channels, or specific to a particular native interface, e.g. **[host\_chan.native\_axis\_pcie\_tlp]**.

 Platform-specific .ini files may override properties from defaults.ini and may add new properties.
 All properties are written to the generated ofs\_plat\_if\_top\_config.vh.